Tornadoes of 2017: January

-Extreme levels of tornadic activity took place in January.
-There were 142 preliminary reports of tornadoes in the United States in January, of which 135 were confirmed.
-This is nearly 4 times the monthly average of 35, and the most active January since 1999.

-January 2
+January 2 (United States)

 On December 26, 2016, the Storm Prediction Center noted the potential for a severe risk to evolve across the Southern United States in the extended range.
 On December 31, a slight risk of severe weather was noted from southeastern Texas through far western Alabama.
 The risk area was shifted eastward and heightened to an enhanced risk the following day, with the SPC warning of the potential for damaging wind gusts and a strong tornado or two.
 A mesoscale convective system developed across eastern Texas early on January 2, aided by the combination of a strong upper-level trough, a moderately unstable atmosphere, and sufficient moisture.
 As the convection progressed east, hundreds of damaging wind reports and numerous tornado reports were received.
 The Louisiana towns of Bunkie and Hessmer sustained moderate damage from EF1 tornadoes.
 An EF2 tornado destroyed chicken houses and caused tree damage near Mount Olive, Mississippi, while another EF2 struck Rehobeth, Alabama, causing considerable damage at a local festival grounds.
 Rear flank downdraft winds away from the Rehobeth tornado killed four people when a large tree crushed a mobile home.
 Three separate EF2 tornadoes occurred near Blakely and Arlington, Georgia, causing major tree damage, destroying farm structures, and causing severe roof damage to a few homes.
 Overall, this outbreak produced 36 tornadoes.

 Damage from the storm system exceeded US$250 million.

-January 15–16
+January 15–16 (United States)

 The SPC first highlighted a severe weather threat area along and south of the Red River in Texas on January 12, valid three days later.
 A Slight risk was introduced farther southwest over West Texas on January 13, with subsequent shifts northeast.
-With a negatively-tilted upper-level low across the Southwest United States, abundant moisture and strong upper-level winds overspread the risk area, and the SPC warned of semi-discrete/line-embedded supercells capable of large hail, damaging winds, and isolated tornadoes.
-A total of 11 tornadoes touched down on January 15 through the next morning, including two EF2s that impacted areas near Gatesville, Texas and Brady, Texas.
+With a negatively tilted upper-level low across the Southwest United States, abundant moisture and strong upper-level winds overspread the risk area, and the SPC warned of semi-discrete/line-embedded supercells capable of large hail, damaging winds, and isolated tornadoes.
+A total of 11 tornadoes touched down on January 15 through the next morning, including two EF2s that impacted areas near Gatesville, Texas, and Brady, Texas.
 An EF0 tornado caused minor damage in Grand Prairie, Texas, while an EF1 damaged multiple homes in Clifton.